Agile-Labs-Tech/agilelabs-isms-policy/07 Secure-devt policy/README.md

 1. TL determines the level of security skills and knowledge required for the implementation process and proposes the trainings to the SA.
 2. TL shall include the appropriate trainings in the Training and Awareness Plan.
+3. Training should include secure coding practices, aligned with ISO 27001:2022 Control 8.28, and emphasize responsibilities throughout the secure development lifecycle (8.25).

 # Records Management